Welcome to Middle School

-AEC’s Upper School environment nurtures pre-teens as they negotiate the challenges of adolescence and provides the stimulation they need to stay focused and engaged.
+Adelson’s Upper School environment nurtures pre-teens as they negotiate the challenges of adolescence and provides the stimulation they need to stay focused and engaged.

-Within the same physical learning environment as high schoolers, AEC middle schoolers are prepped to transition seamlessly into high school from day one.
+Within the same physical learning environment as high schoolers, Adelson middle schoolers are prepped to transition seamlessly into high school from day one.
 They are provided opportunities for independence, self-direction and responsibility as they build the skills necessary for high school, college and future careers.

 Selective Class Sizes